 I get asked for numbers constantly—by journalists, by other artists, by clients doing their research.
-So I put together the most comprehensive collection of microblading statistics I could find, combined with real data from my own practice (3,500+ clients over nearly 10 years at Nirvana PMU in Shorewood, IL).
+So I put together the most comprehensive collection of microblading statistics I could find, combined with real data from my own practice (3,500+ treatments over 10+ years at Nirvana PMU in Shorewood, IL).

 This page is updated regularly.
 If you’re a writer, blogger, or researcher, feel free to cite anything here with a link back.